UBC-biol525D/UBC-biol525D.github.io/Topic_6/README.md

-                              --runMode genomeGenerate \ # The mode of operation for STAR --genomeDir fasta/STAR_index/ \ # A place to store the index file --genomeFastaFiles SalmonReference.fasta \ # The location of the reference genome --sjdbGTFfile SalmonAnnotations_forIGV.gff # The location of the genome annotations, in GFF format
+                              --runMode genomeGenerate \ # The mode of operation for STAR --genomeDir fasta/STAR_index/ \ # A place to store the index file --genomeFastaFiles SalmonReference.fasta \ # The location of the reference genome --sjdbGTFfile SalmonAnnotations.gff # The location of the genome annotations, in GFF format

 ```